Quadratic invariants and Hamiltonian structure in coupled gyrostat low-order model hierarchies: Quadratic invariants by the standard approach

-Symmetries in GLOM equations can simplify the expressions for the invariants (Appendix 2).
-However, in context of the hardness of the above problem of discovering the number of invariants, these symmetries are of little help.
-First of all, the presence of one or more symmetries in subclasses of any GLOM requires many linear coefficients to vanish.
-Therefore, in the space of a given GLOM, symmetries are very rare.
-Moreover, symmetries are sufficient but not necessary for vanishing of coefficients.
-When coefficients vanish in the general case or in some subclasses, this typically owes to independence of the equations circumscribing invariants, and not to underlying symmetries in the subclass.
+Symmetries of the vector field can simplify the analysis of invariants (Appendix~2), but are of limited help for the general problem.
+The presence of symmetries in GLOMs requires many linear coefficients to vanish simultaneously, so they arise only in special subclasses.
+Moreover, symmetries are sufficient but not necessary for coefficients to vanish: when $e_{ij}=0$ in the general case, this follows from the independence of the constraint equations rather than any underlying symmetry.